tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-8.md

   ## Project Overview
   Designed and implemented a safety monitoring system for gas boilers to extract critical text information from boiler plates and detect gas pipes.
 The system enhances safety by automating inspections and identifying potential hazards.

-  ## Objective
-  To ensure safety in gas boiler installations by automating the extraction of boiler plate information and detecting gas pipes for inspection and monitoring purposes.

   ## Process and Workflow

   ### Text Extraction from Boiler Plates